-SUNDAY SERVICE: If you have not been to Church for a while Forest Community is for you.
+SUNDAY GATHERING: If you have not been to Church for a while, Forest Community is for you.
 We try to make it easy for you to come and discover the encouragement and hope that comes from connecting with God.
 That way you can experience the music, encouraging messages, warmth, friendliness and enjoyable atmosphere that make up the Community Church.

 The service starts at 10.30am each Sunday with everyone being together in the main church for songs of worship, prayers, video clips and other features.
 One of our pastors or other gifted speakers will bring a message during which the children will go to age-related groups to receive fun, engaging interactive lessons from experienced Sunday teachers.

 We don’t take offerings during the service as we want you to come and receive, not feel obligated to give.
 We do, however, have a box by the door for regular attenders who want to give to help support the church to maintain all the great work that takes place each week.
 If you would like to give online, please see our bank details here.